Callophrys irus: Life history

 There is one flight period from March to April in the south and in the north it is on wing from mid-May to early June.
 Females will lay eggs singly on flower buds.
 The caterpillars eat both the flower and the developing seedpods.
 Chrysalids hibernate in loosely formed cocoons beneath litter below the plant.
 Larval foods include the pea family (Fabaceae), indigo (Baptisia tinctoria), lupine (Lupinus perennis), and rattlebox (Crotalaria sagittalis).

 Range

 They range from local colonies in Maine west across New York, southern Ontario, and Michigan into Wisconsin, then south along the Atlantic Coast west into Louisiana and eastern Texas.
 Within this range they tend to stick to open woods and scrublands.

 In 2011, zoologists with the Virginia Department of Conservation and Recreation found populations of the butterfly in the city of Suffolk, Virginia, and a volunteer also found a population at Antioch Pines Natural Area Preserve.
 The butterfly had not been reported in Virginia since 1994.
 The species is listed as threatened in Connecticut, New York, and Michigan.

+Species description

+The frosted elfin (Callophrys Irus) is a gossamer-wing butterfly with brown forewings and frosted gray with a dark spot and irregular dark line on the underside of the tailed hind wings.
+The larvae (caterpillars) are pale greenish white with a pale lateral line and oblique dashes along the sides covered in short whiteish hairs.

+The entire life-cycle of a frosted elfin is completed within 1 year.
+This non-migratory butterfly was one flight from late April through mid-June in the north.

+The caterpillars progress through four instars while feeding on both flowers and developing seedpods of host plants.
+Larvae pupate by late July in the northeast and remain in pupal diapause until the following spring.
+Hibernation occurs in loose cocoons on or near host plants in litter or beneath the soil surface.

+Slightly larger than most elfins of similar morphological appearance, adult frosted elfins obtain sizes in the range of 1.00–1.25 inches (26–32 mm) and both sexes of this species look alike.

+Their eggs are laid singly on flower buds of the host plant; caterpillars eat flowers and develop seedpods.
+Chrysalids hibernate in loose cocoons in litter beneath the plant.